andycroll/andycroll.com/_posts/2019/2019-05-12-watch-out-for-nils-in-ranges.md

 ```

-## But why?
+## Why be careful?

-Ruby 2.5, and earlier, already had the ability to create endless ranges, but only by using special constants—such as `Float::INFINITY` in the `Range`s.
+Ruby 2.5, and earlier, already had the ability to create endless ranges, but only by using special _explicit_ constants—such as `Float::INFINITY` in the `Range`s.

-But allowing `nil` to represent, in a language where the result of methods can often _be_ `nil` definitely gaves us another place to make mistakes.
+By allowing `nil` to be considered a valid input to a range, in a language where the result of methods can often _be_ `nil` definitely gives us another place to make mistakes.

 ## Why not?

-You don't really have a choice here, it’s a part of the language.
+You don't really have a choice here—it’s a part of the language.

 But, you can protect yourself by ensuring that you check any value you pass into a `Range`.
-It isn’t “good practice” to scatter `nil` checks in your code, but Ruby has never been about purity in its approach to object-oriented programming.
+It isn’t seen as “good practice” to scatter `nil` checks in your code, but Ruby has never been about purity in its approach to object-oriented programming.